STEM Careers List for Australia: Future Jobs

-Jobs in STEM Majors
+Jobs in STEM majors

 We broke down Australia’s employment projections to find out where science, technology, engineering and maths (STEM) skills are actually in demand.
 Here are the top occupational fields where STEM knowledge and abilities are essential for getting the work done.
 Salary data are from au.indeed.com.